-Canning - principles, types of cans- preparation of canned products - packing of canned products - spoilage of canned foods.
+Canning - principles, types of cans-preparation of canned products - packing of canned products - spoilage of canned foods.
 Bottling of fruit and vegetable.
+Fruit Pulper: Design and working principle.
 Precautions in canning operations.
 General considerations in establishing a commercial fruit and vegetable cannery, machineries involved in canning and bottling unit.